s-gumerov/s-gumerov/README.md

-#### 👋 Hi, I'm @s-gumerov, I'm interested in JavaScript and I like to create user interfaces
+#### 👋 Hi, I'm interested in JavaScript and I like to create user interfaces
 ##### 🌱 I am currently studying at [Yandex Practicum](https://practicum.yandex.ru/)

 <!---